 A network pharmacy is a pharmacy that has a contract with us to provide your covered prescription drugs.
-The term "covered drugs" means certain Part D eligible prescription drugs and "Extra Covered Drugs," if shown in the benefits chart located at the front of this booklet.
+The term "covered drugs" means certain Part D eligible prescription drugs.
+It also means "Extra Covered Drugs" if shown in the benefits chart located at the front of this booklet.